thephpleague/csv/docs/9.0/reader/record-mapping.md

 }
 ```

-Every rule and setting explain before applies to the `Denormalizer` usage.
+Every rule and setting explain will apply to `Denormalizer` usage.